shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 category: long-form
 ---

-Hello and welcome to [Manz Are Getting Married.com](http://www.manzaregettingmarried.com)!
+Hello and Welcome to [Manz Are Getting Married.com](http://www.manzaregettingmarried.com)!

 This should give you the info you need for Me and Manpreet's big day.<br> If you got any questions, holla.

 ###Dates
-It would be great if you are in Toronto by Wednesday afternoon (May 6th 2015), so we can party our asses off on Wednesday, Thursday and Friday.
+It would be great if you are in Toronto by Tuesday (<b>May 5th 2015</b>), so we can party our asses off on Wednesday, Thursday and Friday.
 You

 Pre-Party date and location is TBD.
 Most likely on <b> Friday May 8th</B> in Downtown Toronto.